 The Emergency Food Assistance Program (TEFAP) is a Federal program that helps supplement the diets of low-income Americans, including elderly people, by providing them with emergency food and nutrition assistance at no cost.
 It provides food and administrative funds to States to supplement the diets of these groups.

-You must be a Garden City Resident.
+You must be a Garden City Resident or have a student in the GCPS district.
 There are suggested income guidelines, but circumstances vary, so it is best to contact the pantry at 734-793-1859 for further information.